Selling a House ‘As Is’: How Much Money You Stand to Lose — and Why

 Jones nets 8.5% less by selling as-is to a cash buyer when comparing the two scenarios.

 The better the condition of your home, the closer you’ll get to market value when selling as-is.
-Conversely, homes in need of major overhaul tend to receive much lower offers because of the time, effort, and upfront cash required to bring the home to a condition that aligns with similar homes in the area.
+Conversely, selling a house in poor condition, which requires a major overhaul, tends to receive much lower offers because of the time, effort, and upfront cash required to bring the home to a condition that aligns with similar homes in the area.

 Fulmer offers an investor’s perspective: “We generally try to make more profit on a house that is going to require significant repairs than on a house that just needs minor updates.”